 Don’t take more than the recommended dose, and avoid anti-inflammatories on an empty stomach.
 As always, consult your healthcare provider for additional medical advice when taking any medications.

 Option 4: Try Red Ginseng Tea

-A study looking at hangovers in men found that red ginseng can also help reduce the symptoms of severe hangovers.
-Red ginseng tea showed both short- and long-term positive effects on how alcohol is metabolized in the body.
+What do you drink to cure a hangover?
+Red ginseng tea.
+While it won’t “cure” a hangover, a small study looking at hangovers in men found that red ginseng can help reduce the symptoms of severe hangovers.
+Drinking red ginseng tea showed both short- and long-term positive effects on how alcohol is metabolized in the body.

 As with any herbal supplement, make sure to talk to your doctor before adding ginseng into your diet, as it can interact with other medications, especially in diabetes management.